 With bariatric surgeries on the rise, patients may be faced with the repercussions of extreme and sudden weight loss.
 The skin that has been severely stretched often lacks elasticity and cannot conform to the reduced body size.
 The result is excessive, loose and unsupported skin, affecting many areas of the body.
 One of the most troubling areas of unwanted skin is the abdominal area.
 Skin may hang and extend around the sides and into the lower back area, resulting in an apron-like overlap.
 All your efforts and hard work are diminished by the excessive draping skin that can barely be tucked into your clothing.
 You have traded one self-esteem reducing problem for another.

-Body contouring with an abdominoplasty or tummy tuck after massive weight loss will improve the shape and tone of your abdomen by eliminating the excess sagging skin and fat.
+Double board-certified plastic surgeon Dr. Armen Vartany offers body contouring with a tummy tuck after massive weight loss to help patients from Los Angeles, Pasadena, and beyond improve the shape and tone of the abdomen by eliminating the excess sagging skin and fat.
 The result is a more normal appearance to the body with smoother contours leaving you to look and feel your best.
 With stabilized weight loss, the effects are virtually permanent.

 A tummy tuck after massive weight loss is performed under general anesthesia.